Neural Particle Automata: Learning Self-Organizing Particle Dynamics: Experiments

 We train NPA to grow colored 2D shapes from a simple seed on a dataset of $60$ emoji targets.
 To define image-space supervision without correspondences, we first convert each target emoji into a colored point set by sampling roughly $4096$ points from the target image.
 We then render both the generated particle set and the target point set onto a fixed grid using isotropic Gaussian splatting, producing a color image and a density map for each.

 Particle color is obtained from the last three state channels.
 We supervise both geometry and appearance using losses on the rendered density and color maps.
 To encourage stable training, we weight the color loss by a detached function of the density error so that the model first prioritizes placing mass correctly (learning shape) before refining color.
 Concretely, letting $D, C$ denote the rendered density and color, and $D^\star, C^\star$ their targets, we use a $\ell_1 + \ell_2$ loss for density $\mathcal{L}_{\text{dens}}(D,D^\star)$ and color $\mathcal{L}_{\text{col}}(C,C^\star)$, with the color term down-weighted in regions of large density mismatch (with the weight detached).
 Qualitative results for 2D morphogenesis are shown in \autoref{fig:growing2d}.
+Compared to grid-based GrowingNCA~\citep{mordvintsev2020growing}, our particle-based NPA is more memory efficient for the same details while taking more time.
+See Appendix for quantitative comparisons.